dedoussis/icloud-hide-my-email-browser-extension/README.md

 ## Features

-- Simple pop-up UI for generating and reserving new Hide My Email addresses
+- Simple pop-up UI for generating and reserving new Hide My Email+ aliases
-- Ability to manage existing Hide My Email addresses (including deactivation, reactivation, and deletion)
+- Ability to manage existing Hide My Email+ aliases (including deactivation, reactivation, and deletion)
 - Autofilling on any HTML input element that is relevant to email
-- Quick configuration of Hide My Email settings, such as the Forward-To address, through the Options page of the extension
+- Quick configuration of Hide My Email+ settings, such as the Forward-To address, through the Options page of the extension

 ## Options